opnfv/releng/docs/jenkins-job-builder/opnfv-jjb-usage.rst

   * Trigger: **remerge**

+* Experimental Job

+  * Trigger: **check-experimental**

 The verify and merge jobs are retriggerable in Gerrit by simply leaving a comment with one of the keywords listed above.
 This is useful in case you need to re-run one of those jobs in case if build issues or something changed with the environment.

+The experimental jobs are not triggered automatically.
+You need to leave a comment with the keyword list above to trigger it manually.
+It is useful for trying out experimental features.

 You can add below persons as reviewers to your patch in order to get it reviewed and submitted.